dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/dapps/bridges/chainflip.md

 * In **July 2025**, Chainflip integrated **Polkadot Asset Hub**, so you can do one-click swaps between Polkadot-native assets and BTC/ETH/USDC via supported wallets like **SubWallet**—**no wraps, no bridges**.

 ## How Chainflip works
-### State Chain (Substrate appchain)
+### State Chain (Polkadot SDK appchain)
-The **State Chain** is Chainflip’s application-specific blockchain, built with Substrate.
+The **State Chain** is Chainflip’s application-specific blockchain, built with the Polkadot SDK.
 It records protocol events (deposits, swaps, vault rotations, governance) and runs the AMM logic.
 Think of it as the **accounting & coordination** layer for cross-chain settlement.

 ### Validators, MPC/TSS & FROST
 * Chainflip runs a permissionless network of **up to 150 validators**.
 They collectively manage vault keys via **MPC/TSS**—no central custodian.
 * Chainflip employs **FROST** (Flexible Round-Optimized Schnorr Threshold) for fast, scalable threshold signatures (e.g., “100-of-150” signing), enabling quick egress transactions and simpler vault management.

 ### JIT AMM & pricing
-* The **Just-In-Time AMM** is implemented on the State Chain (Rust/Substrate), drawing inspiration from concentrated-liquidity designs while adapting them for cross-chain operations.
+* The **Just-In-Time AMM** is implemented on the State Chain (Rust/Polkadot SDK), drawing inspiration from concentrated-liquidity designs while adapting them for cross-chain operations.
 LPs can place range liquidity; execution is optimized for **accurate pricing and minimal slippage** across L1 assets.

 ## Why this matters for Polkadot
 Polkadot’s **Asset Hub** concentrates native assets and fee-payment features for the ecosystem.
 Chainflip’s **Asset Hub integration** lets users swap **directly between Polkadot-native assets (e.g., hubUSDC) and external L1 assets (BTC/ETH/USDC/SOL)**—removing wrapper risk and fragmentation, and easing capital in/out flows for users and DAOs.
 One-click routes in popular wallets simplify UX for non-experts while preserving native settlement.